-They came from Central Asia and got introduced to Europe through the Ottoman Empire.
-Suleiman the Magnificent, in particular, loved the beautiful tulips and many were planted in the vast gardens of Constantinopole (actual Istanbul).
+They came from Central Asia and were introduced to Europe through the Ottoman Empire.
+Suleiman the Magnificent, in particular, loved the beautiful tulips and many were planted in the vast gardens of Constantinople (actual Istanbul).

-Western diplomats to the court noticed and reported back home on the flowers, so they soon become a craze across Europe, which in The Netherlands got to be known as Tulip mania.
+Western diplomats to the court noticed and reported back home on the flowers, so they soon became a craze across Europe, which in The Netherlands got to be known as Tulip mania.

 Why are there so many tulip fields in The Netherlands?

-When can you see the Dutch tulip fields?
+Netherlands tulip season: When can you see the flowers?